Get Help from Bob Vila

 Primer is not always needed

-Depending on the condition of the piece you’re working on, and how you plan to finish it, you may not have to apply a primer.
+Depending on the condition of the piece you’re working on, and how you plan to finish it, you may not have to apply a primer when painting furniture.
 Sanding or deglossing could be all that’s required.
 For the uninitiated, a paint deglosser is a liquid you apply by hand to strip off the sealed finish.
 If a piece has been finished with wax, apply naphtha (also available at the hardware store) to remove the wax and to prep the surface.
 Don’t forget to wear gloves.
 The key to a successful paint makeover is to make sure the paint adheres to the surface.

 Get to know your sander